Annual examinations that a woman needs to undergo. Which blood test is better to take? What tests should be taken to check your health?

 • patients with a hereditary predisposition, that is, those whose blood relatives were diagnosed with cancer;

-• exposed to radiation, poisoning by chemical carcinogens;
+• exposed to radiation, poisoning with chemical carcinogens;

 • patients with immunodeficiency;

-• women after 35 years of age who have not given birth or not breast-fed, it was noted that breast and ovarian cancer is often associated with early onset of menstruation or menopause that began after 55 years.
+• women over 35 years of age who have not given birth or breastfed, it is noted that breast and ovarian cancer is often associated with early onset menstruation or menopause starting after age 55.

 • wounds that do not heal for a very long time;